moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 ### Xamarin Chat - Community Slack Team (xamarin-auth-social room)

-For those that need real-time help (hand-in-hand leading thorugh implementation) the best option is to use community slack channel.
+For those that need real-time help (hand-in-hand leading through implementation) the best option is to use community slack channel.
 There are numerous people that have implemented Xamarin.Auth with Native UI and maintainers/developers of the library.

 https://xamarinchat.slack.com/messages/C4TD1NHPT/

-For those without Xamarin Chat account please visit this page and generate selfinvitation:
+For those without Xamarin Chat account please visit this page and generate
+self-invitation:

 https://xamarinchat.herokuapp.com/